Przemoo16/TensorFlow-Poker-Hand-Classification/README.md

 # Tensorflow Poker Hand Classification

-Neural network to classification poker hand in Tensorflow.
+Neural network for classifying poker hand in Tensorflow.

 ## Info about dataset